nickson-jose/vsdstdcelldesign/README.md

      ### Additional:

      If a new custom cell needs to be plugged into openlane flow, include the lefs as below:
-     - In the design's config.tcl file add the below line to point to the lef location.
+     - In the design's config.tcl file add the below line to point to the lef location which is required during spice extraction.

         `set ::env(EXTRA_LEFS) [glob $::env(OPENLANE_ROOT)/designs/$::env(DESIGN_NAME)/src/*.lef]`